lucaswerkmeister/ceylon-mode/README.md

 Current status
 --------------

-A first version has been released and is good enough for general use in my opinion.
+The mode works, and is good enough for general use in my opinion.
 Development from my side will continue on an on-and-off basis as I find the time to work on it;
 pull requests are always welcome!